Adolf Erik Nordenskiöld: Political activity and exile

 Having studied under Johan Ludvig Runeberg, Nordenskiöld belonged to Liberal, anti-tsarist circles that agitated for Finland's liberation from Russia by the Swedes during the Crimean War.
 An unguarded speech at a convivial entertainment in 1855 drew the attention of the Imperial Russian authorities to his political views, and led to a dismissal from the university.

 He then visited Berlin, continuing his mineralogical studies, and in 1856 obtained a travelling stipend from the university in Helsinki and planned to expend it in geological research in Siberia and Kamchatka.
 In 1856, Nordenskiöld was also appointed Docent in Mineralogy at the university.
 In 1857 he aroused the suspicion of the authorities again, so that he was forced to leave Finland, practically as a political refugee, and was deprived of the right of ever holding office in the university of Finland.
 He fled to Sweden.

 In 1862, he was one of the founding members of Sällskapet Idun, a men's association founded in Stockholm.

-In 1863 he married Anna Maria Mannerheim, the aunt of Carl Gustaf Emil Mannerheim.
+In 1863 he married Anna Maria Mannerheim, the aunt of Marshal C. G. E. Mannerheim.